dvdmtw98/blog/Post Vault/articles/2021-03-26-overthewire-bandit-level-27-level-28.md

 Password: 3ba3118a22e93127a4ed485be72ef5ea
 ```

 Now that we have the repository cloned to our machine.
-Lets see what are the files that are present in the repository.
+Let us see what files are present in the repository.

 ![View Repo Content|360](images/bandit-27-28/view-content.png)

-We see that there is a file called as "README" in the folder.
-Lets have a look at the contents of this file.
+We see that there is a file called "README" in the folder.
+Let us have a look at the contents of this file.

 **Note:** The `.git` directory found in the repository is created by git that consists of files that are required for the proper functioning of the features that are provided by git.